Are you struggling to figure out why your 144Hz monitor is running at 60Hz?

 Check That the Monitor Actually Supports 144 Hz

-Just because your monitor cost a few hundred dollars, don’t let the price tag fool you as you may very well have a 60 Hz monitor.
+Just because your monitor costs a few hundred dollars, don’t let the price tag fool you, as you may very well have a 60 Hz monitor.
 You can simply Google your monitor’s model and find out its specs on the internet on websites such as the manufacturer or Amazon.

 Another way to check is to actually have a look at the settings.

-For Windows 10, go over to Settings > System > Display > Advanced Display Settings > Display Adapter Properties.
-Then, go to the Monitor Tab and pick your monitor’s refresh rate from the drop-down menu.
+For Windows 10, go over to Settings > System > Display > Advanced Display Settings and then pick your monitor’s refresh rate from the drop-down menu.

 What you see on that list is what you can get with your monitor.